ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 service can be decomposed into some peer tunnel interface sub- services and IP connectivity sub-service.
 If some metrics are evaluated to indicate unhealthy for specific sub-service, some symptoms will be present.
-Incident process may identify the incident based on symptoms, and then report it to incident handler within the Operation Support System (OSS).
-So, SAIN can be one way to identify incident, services, sub-services and metrics can be preconfigured via APIs defined by service assurance YANG model {{?RFC9418}} and incident will be reported if symptoms match the condition of incident.
+Incident process may identify the network incident based on symptoms, and then report it to incident handler within the Operation Support System (OSS).
+So, SAIN can be one way to identify network incident, services, sub-services and metrics can be preconfigured via APIs defined by service assurance YANG model {{?RFC9418}} and the networkincident will be reported if symptoms match the condition of the network incident.

 ## Relationship with RFC8969

 {{?RFC8969}} defines a framework for network automation using YANG, this framework breaks down YANG modules into three layers, service layer, network layer and device layer, and contains service deployment, service optimization/assurance, and service diagnosis.
-Incident works at the network layer and aggregates alarms, metrics and other information from device layer, it's helpful to provide service assurance.
-And the incident diagnosis may be one way of service diagnosis.
+Network incident works at the network layer and aggregates alarms, metrics and other information from device layer, it's helpful to provide service assurance.
+And the network incident diagnosis may be one way of service diagnosis.

 ## Relationship with Trace Context